hashicorp/actions-docker-build/README.md

 -----

-This action is used to build and tag a single-architecture Linux Docker image, and save it as a tarball artifact.
+This action is used to build and tag a single-architecture Linux and Windows Docker image, and save it as a tarball artifact.
 Typically the action is called multiple times in a workflow, once for each target architecture, and thus multiple such tarball artifacts are produced.